LLM-as-a-judge validity in physics assessment depends more on the task than the model: Introduction

 \section{Introduction}

-As large language models (LLMs) become increasingly capable of solving physics problems, attention naturally turns to whether these models can also be trusted to assess student work.
+As large language models (LLMs) become increasingly capable of solving physics problems, attention naturally turns to whether these models can also validly assess student work.
 Early evaluations showed GPT-3.5 could not reliably pass an introductory physics course~\cite{kortemeyer2023could_ai_pass}, but recent models now surpass human participants on structured Physics Olympiad problems~\cite{tschisgale2025olympiad}, and multimodal systems outperform average post-instruction undergraduates on standard concept inventories~\cite{kortemeyer2025multilingual}.
-Thus, if generating answers is now straightforward, the reliability of marking and feedback from LLMs becomes an open question.
-This performance jump makes ``LLM-as-a-judge''~\cite{laaj-survey} tempting as a scaling tool, but it also risks substituting unreliable automated marking for expensive human judgement.
+Thus, if generating correct answers is now straightforward for modern LLMs, the question becomes whether LLMs can also be used for marking and feedback.
+Using LLMs to evaluate answers is typically referred to as ``LLM-as-a-judge''~\cite{laaj-survey}.
+This work considers whether LLM-as-a-judge systems could be used in physics education as a fast and scalable assessment tool.

 There is a growing push to use AI for improved feedback~\cite{thakkar2026large}, but the practical applicability is strictly constrained by governance.
 In England, Ofqual has explicitly stressed that using AI as the sole mechanism for awarding marks is not compliant with current regulations~\cite{ofqual2024ai_principles_marking}.
 Similarly, the European Union's AI Act treats AI systems intended to evaluate learning outcomes as a ``high-risk'' use category~\cite{eu2024_ai_act}.
 If AI is to be used as an assistant or auditor, the core danger is not merely average marking error, but undetected systematic bias that would undermine fairness and trust.